Living more independently

 Assistive technology helps people do everyday tasks that might be hard or impossible without it.
 You can find and buy many types of assistive technology yourself.

-If you want adult social care to pay for assistive technology, you will need a referral.
-Find out how to make a referral to adult social care.
+If you want adult social care to pay for assistive technology, you will need a referral for an assessment.
+Find out how to make a referral.

 Technology Enabled Care (TEC)